-2016 repeat?
-Progressives resist quickly unifying with Biden
+Biden woos skeptical Sanders supporters with new proposals

+WASHINGTON (AP) — Joe Biden on Thursday unveiled plans to expand eligibility for Medicare and forgive college debt for millions of Americans, as the former vice president begins courting progressives who lost their leader when Bernie Sanders left the presidential race.

-WASHINGTON (AP) — Bernie Sanders’ exit from the presidential race is leaving progressives with a difficult choice: Side with centrist Joe Biden or keep up the fight and potentially lose the White House again.
+Biden’s swift move to shore up his left flank underscores the difficult choice many progressives were left after Sanders abandoned his presidential bid: Side with the more centrist former vice president or keep up the fight and potentially lose the White House again.

-As they weigh their options, many activists are working to push the former vice president to the left on key issues.
-They’re closely watching announcements expected Thursday from Sanders and Biden that they have reached agreement on some policies.
-The former rivals are also expected to form committees to tackle larger issues including health care and the environment.
+As they weigh their options, activists are already working to push Biden to the left on key issues.
+And he is amenable to the idea because he will likely need them to defeat President Donald Trump in November.

-But there are early indications that such overtures may not be enough to convince supporters of the Vermont senator to embrace Biden, suggesting the party’s ideological divides that exploded in 2016 are still present today.
+The first indication of just how much came when Biden announced he’d support expanding government-funded health insurance through Medicare to people 60 and older who opt out of health insurance sponsored by their employers — down from the current 65.
+Biden also said he’d back a plan to forgive student debt for many low- and middle-income borrowers.

 “We can try all we want to use our leverage as a movement but, at the end of the day, I wouldn’t expect anything coming from the establishment, the Biden campaign or the Democratic National Committee as a way to bring in the base,” said Nomiki Konst, a Sanders surrogate who worked on party reforms on his behalf.
 “I think they want power — and I think they want money.”

-Biden has signaled he’s not willing to make major concessions, including embracing Medicare for All universal health insurance and the most sweeping Green New Deal policies to combat climate change.
-But there are policy areas where Sanders and Biden have more in common, including abortion and gun control.
+Despite Thursday’s moves, Biden has signaled he’s not willing to make major concessions, including embracing Medicare for All universal health insurance and the most sweeping Green New Deal policies to combat climate change.

-Biden has already embraced an overhaul of bankruptcy laws proposed by Massachusetts Sen. Elizabeth Warren, the other leading progressive who ended her presidential bid last month.
-He’s also backed part of Sanders’ plan to make public universities tuition-free.
+Still, Biden has already embraced an overhaul of bankruptcy laws proposed by Massachusetts Sen. Elizabeth Warren, the other leading progressive, who ended her presidential bid last month.

-RoseAnn Demoro, a close friend of Sanders and former head of the National Nurses United union, said she expects Biden to make concessions on tuition-free college, labor and the environment, but “not health care, tragically.”
+RoseAnn Demoro, a close friend of Sanders and former head of the National Nurses United union, predicted Biden would make concessions on tuition-free college, labor and the environment, but not go as far as she and other activists wanted on health care.
+That leaves her unsure whether Sanders’ supporters can be moved.

-“Bernie will push hard but I don’t see him prevailing,” Demoro said.

 “The calculation is, this base has nowhere to go but Biden because of Trump,” she said.
 “But if history teaches anything, a lot of the base sat it out last time.”